-Have you noticed any potential “warning signs” that may indicate a learning disability like dyslexia in children?
+Have you observed any possible “warning signs” that could suggest a learning disability such as dyslexia in children?

-Research shows that one in five people in the United States have some sort of learning disability like dyslexia – yet for many children, the problem remains unidentified and undiagnosed far longer than it should.
+Research indicates that one in five individuals in the United States grapples with some form of learning disability like dyslexia.
+However, for many children, these issues often go unnoticed and undiagnosed for longer than necessary.

 Be sure to read our other parenting Dyslexia posts!

 Dyslexia in Children: Early Warning Signs for Parents

 Experts unanimously emphasize the significant benefits of early detection and intervention for children displaying signs of dyslexia or other learning differences.